Reverse Engineering the TP-Link HS110

 Unfortunately, the Smart Plug's behavior was no different in test mode than after a regular boot.
 While there is a reference to the wlan_start_art function in the remote test mode code, it is in a part without any references leading to it.
 This likely means that the function call to that part was commented out.

 A portscan of the HS110 Smart Plug revealed an open UDP port of 1040.
 Analyzing the shd binary for setsockopt() calls, we could see the port was being bound by a component called "TDDP".
-The protocol seemed to be binary and designed in a very stealthy manner so that no reply is given whatsoever unless a fully valid packet was sent to the port.
+The protocol seemed binary and designed in a very stealthy manner so that no reply is given whatsoever unless a fully valid packet was sent to the port.
 Reverse-engineering the protocol would have been a major new undertaking and fortunately, we didn't have to.

 Hacked by Patent